Network community detection via neural embeddings: Discussion

 Second, in our analytical derivations, we assumed that the average degree is sufficiently large, as is the case for the corresponding analysis of spectral modularity maximization~\cite{nadakuditiGraphSpectraDetectability2012}.
 Thus, the optimality may not hold if networks are substantially sparse.
-However, our simulations suggested that node2vec is resilient to network sparsity compared with traditional spectral embedding methods.
-Understanding the factor inducing such resilience will be interesting for future work.
+However, our simulations suggest that node2vec is resilient to network sparsity compared with traditional spectral embedding methods.
+Understanding the factor inducing such resilience is left to future work.

 Third, while we restricted ourselves to the community detection task, graph embeddings have been used for other tasks, including link prediction, node classification, and anomaly detection.
 Investigating the theoretical foundation behind the performance of neural embeddings in other tasks is a promising research direction.